 Acute care nurse practitioners are advanced practice registered nurses who provide short-term care for people with illnesses or injuries.
 Most acute care nursing programs are part of a Master of Science in Nursing program.
+Prior to enrollment in one of these programs students need to have licensure as a registered nurse (RN).

 Acute Care Nurse Practitioner